darkstego/wakib-emacs/README.md

 ## Core Principles

-* **Low friction.** The shortcuts you use everywhere (Open, Save, Copy, Paste, Undo...) work here too, so moving to and from Wakib Emacs costs you nothing.
+* **Low friction.** The shortcuts you use everywhere (Open, Save, Copy, Paste, Undo...) work here too, so no steep learning curve.
-* **Fast.** Starts in a fraction of a second and stays snappy.
+* **Fast.** Starts up quickly and stays snappy.
-* **Best of the ecosystem.** Magit, Vertico, Corfu, tree-sitter, Eglot... set up with sensible defaults so you don't have to.
+* **Sensible Defaults.** Using some of the most well regarded tools in the Emacs ecosystem like Magit, Vertico, Corfu, tree-sitter, Eglot... set up with sensible defaults so you don't have to.
-* **Editor to IDE.** Opens instantly as a text editor; turns into a full IDE (completion, diagnostics, jump-to-definition) when you need it.
+* **Editor to IDE.** Use it as a quick text editor, or use it as a full IDE (completion, diagnostics, jump-to-definition) when you need it.
 * **Beginner friendly.** Menus show the correct shortcuts, prompts annotate themselves, and a which-key popup teaches you the rest.
-* **Easy to maintain.** A slim init and five small modules, built on what already ships with Emacs wherever possible.
+* **Small.** A slim init and a few small modules, built on what already ships with Emacs wherever possible.
+* **User Expandable.** User modification live in their own folder and can be stored in their own git repo.

 ## Requirements

-**Emacs 30 or later.** The kit leans on features that are built into modern Emacs (use-package, eglot, tree-sitter, which-key, project.el), which keeps it fast and dependable.
+**Emacs 30 or later.** The starter kit leans on features that are built into modern Emacs (use-package, eglot, tree-sitter, which-key, project.el), which keeps it fast and dependable.

 ## Installation

-To install this starter kit, clone this repo to your user emacs directory (typically `~/.emacs.d`).
+To install this starter kit, clone this repo to your user emacs directory (typically `~/config/emacs` or `~/.emacs.d`).
 If you would like to save your old configuration make sure to back up your user emacs directory by moving or renaming it.

 On Linux and MacOS the installation is simply

 ```
-git clone https://github.com/darkstego/wakib-emacs.git ~/.emacs.d
+git clone https://github.com/darkstego/wakib-emacs.git ~/config/emacs
 ```

 In the case of Windows OS then you can simply run the following in git bash